Academic Intern for Department of Art and Art History

 - must be a recent graduate of Hartwick College and possess sufficient knowledge of the Art and Art History Department, and its classes, to serve as a teaching assistant

 - must have sufficient computer skills to collect and enter data for the department web page, as well as update the on-line alumni newsletter, the department Facebook page, and arts events calendar

 - must have the people skills necessary to interact with potential students during ongoing departmental recruitment efforts

 An independent, residential liberal arts college enrolling approximately 1,500 full-time undergraduates, Hartwick embraces the teacher-scholar model, with teaching excellence as the first priority.
-Located in the scenic Susquehanna River valley in Oneonta, NY, near the northern foothills of the Catskill Mountains, the College embraces its Liberal Arts in Practice curriculum and aspires to "be the best at melding liberal arts education with experiential learning."
+Located in the scenic Susquehanna River valley in Oneonta, NY, near the northern foothills of the Catskill Mountains, the College features a Liberal Arts in Practice general education curriculum and aspires to "be the best at melding liberal arts education with experiential learning."